kmaida/angular-mediacheck/README.md

 ### Root App Component

-If you will need [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) widely throughout your app, it is recommended to inject the service only in your root app component and then use `Input` and/or `OnChanges` in child components.
+If you need [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) with the _same_ set of media queries widely throughout your app, I recommend injecting the service _only_ in your root app component and using `Input` and/or `OnChanges` in child components.

 Your root app component might look something like this: